chatwoot/docs/docs/self-hosted/configuration/environment-variables.md

 ## Using CDN for asset delivery

 With the release v1.8.0, we are enabling CDN support for Chatwoot.
-If you have a high traffic website, we recommend to setup CDN for your asset delivery.
+If you have a high traffic website, we recommend to setup a CDN for your asset delivery.
 Read setting up [CloudFront as your CDN](/docs/self-hosted/deployment/performance/cloudfront-cdn) guide.

 ## Enable new account signup